mikewebbtech/mikewebbtech-hugo/content/categories/_index.md

 +++
 title = 'Categories'
 [params]
-  subtitle = 'Blocks of Knowleadge'
+  subtitle = 'Blocks of Ideas'
 +++

 This Categories list is where you’ll find all the main topics the articles